opportunity-hack/frontend-ohack.dev/README.md

 # Opportunity Hack Developer Portal (Frontend)
 - 📝 [ohack.dev backend code is here](https://github.com/opportunity-hack/backend-ohack.dev)
-- This code is the frontend [ohack.dev](https://www.ohack.dev) and makes calls to the backend [api.ohack.dev](https://api.ohack.dev) along with some calls to Auth0
+- This code is the frontend [ohack.dev](https://www.ohack.dev) and makes calls to the backend [api.ohack.dev](https://api.ohack.dev)
-- Like most things we build, to keep it simple, this runs on [Heroku](https://trifinlabs.com/what-is-heroku/).
+- Like most things we build, to keep it simple, this runs on [Vercel](https://vercel.com/).
-- We borrowed the code from [Auth0 here](https://github.com/auth0-developer-hub/spa_react_javascript_hello-world) to bootstrap our development (always a good practice)
+- We borrowed the code from [Auth0 here](https://github.com/auth0-developer-hub/spa_react_javascript_hello-world) to bootstrap our development (always a good practice) we've migrated over to use [PropelAuth](https://www.propelauth.com/) to keep our costs down.

 ## Quickstart